 In fact, it’s pretty clear that bad choices made by the older generations have created the millennial “monster” they now fear.
 And that monster doesn’t like them either.

 And you know what?
 The older generations totally deserve it.
+To be fair, though, a lot of hatred directed towards Boomers is also undeserved, but we’re talking about Millennials here.

 In order to fix a situation, you need to diagnose the problem.
 The issues facing Millennials are those that have formed every person since the dawn of time.
 People are a product of their parents and the society in which they live.